Greetings,

 It has been almost nine months since the beginning of this cancer journey and treatment.
 I have experienced a difficult journey, but it has been a necessary one for my survival.
 Thanks to coping strategies and support, I was able to navigate this journey in a somewhat less traumatic manner.

-After watching my mom undergo cancer treatment and then facing my own battle with the disease, it has certainly been a unique experience for me.
+After watching my mom undergo cancer treatment and then facing my battle with the disease, it has undoubtedly been a unique experience for me.
 I have gained a different perspective from both experiences.

 Through supporting my mother and coping with my cancer diagnosis, I have learned that the most important thing is to listen to what a person truly needs, as everyone's journey to wellness is unique.